duracelltomi/gtm4wp/readme.txt

 	* Classic e-commerce:
 		* fire an event when visitors add products to their cart
 		* capture transaction data to be passed to your ad platforms and/or Analytics
-		* capture necessary remarketing parameters for Google AdWords Dynamic Remarketing
+		* capture necessary remarketing parameters for Google Ads Dynamic Remarketing
 	* Enhanced e-commerce (beta):
 		*	implementation of [Enhanced E-commerce](https://developers.google.com/tag-manager/enhanced-ecommerce)
 		* Does not support promotions since WooCommerce does not have such a feature (yet)